hyperiondeimos/Mission-On-Mars-Robotics-Challenge-2016-1-UNINORTE/README.md

 All these libraries are already in this repository.
 Just download it and install in your computer.
 The Arduino tools and Raspbian OS can be found googling it!
 Same with the installation methods.

-# Connections with Arduino, Shield and Raspberry
+# Connections with Arduino, Motor Shield and Raspberry

 The Arduino Shield goes directly above the Arduino UNO without any other connection.
 The Raspberry is connected directly with Arduino by USB port.
 The Arduino will be recognized by Raspberry as a ttyACMX or ttyUSBX device in /dev folder (check this in Raspberry, the 'X' is a number of the device, starting in 0 to inf - check that too).
 Note that a Linux OS will be already installed in your Raspberry.